Digital-Working-Group/natural-language-processing/spacy/README.md

 |-- story_with_nonwords.txt ## A multi-paragraph story with nonwords
 ```

+## Sample Output Files

+For each sample text file, each feature will have a separate JSON output file.
 ## Extracting Linguistic Features

 See [main.py](main.py) for usage examples across all functions.